Can I cancel my draw-based game ticket after I've bought it?

 How is this money spent locally?

-The distributing bodies have made hundreds of thousands of awards since The National Lottery was launched in 1994.
+The 12 lottery distribution bodies have made hundreds of thousands of individual awards since The National Lottery was launched in 1994.
 This should mean that organisations in your area have benefited.
-For up-to-date information on those local organisations and projects, visit www.lottery.culture.gov.uk.
+For up-to-date information on local organisations and projects, call the National Lottery Good Causes Information Line on 08452 750 000 or visit www.lotterygoodcauses.org.uk.